xiaomi-sdm660-tulip-dev/.github/README.md

-# Based on Bouquet Development's trees
+# Not much to see here